Yellowstone Wildlife Cabins PO Box 96 West Yellowstone, Montana 59758 406-646-7675 or firstname.lastname@example.org

-Welcome to Yellowstone Wildlife Cabins in West Yellowstone, Montana!
+Welcome to Yellowstone Wildlife Cabins & Property Management in West Yellowstone, Montana!

 There is much to see and do in West Yellowstone in the winter.
 All of our units are located a short distance to the world renowned Rendezvous Ski Trails; the miles of snowmobiling trails throughout MT, ID, and WY and many other attractions.
 We offer packages that can include snowmobile rentals for in and out of Yellowstone National Park; cross-country ski rentals for skiing on the many different trails around West Yellowstone and Yellowstone National Park; discounted tickets to the Grizzly Wolf Discovery Center; discounts on downhill skiing at Big Sky Ski Resort (only 60 min away); snowshoe rentals and many other winter activities – like dog sledding and ice fishing to name a few.
-Cynthia is also a NAI Certified Interpretive Guide (Snowmobile and Snowcoach) in Yellowstone National Park.
+Cynthia is also a NAI Certified Interpretive Guide (former Snowmobile and Snowcoach Guide in Yellowstone National Park).

 Want trails?
 We got 'em!
 Imagine a long day of day cruising the 400-plus miles of groomed trails in the national forests and other public lands, then returning to the comfortable accommodations, snowmobiling camaraderie, and nightlife back in town.
 The next morning begins an entirely new adventure!